 Every active, initiated Sister and all new members attend sorority Initiation from start to finish.

-Does hazing occur during sorority Initiation?
+Does hazing occur during Initiation?

 Hazing should never occur before, after, or during sorority Initiation.